tallen-hashicorp/vault-tfc-jwt-dynamic-example/README.md

    - Select **Vault Dedicated**.
    - Click on **+ Create Cluster**.
    - Choose **Start From Scratch** as your setup option.
-3. **Note Important Details**: Once the cluster is up and running, make a note of the public URL and the token.
+3. **Note Important Details**: Once the cluster is up and running, note the public URL and the token.
 You'll need these later.

 ## Vault Configuration